 Brave Noises already has two albums; the band has performed in Germany, the United Kingdom, Poland, Latvia and Estonia.
 In 2020, Mantvydas introduced his debut solo album.

-As a composer, he collaborates intensively with theatre and film makers: he has written music for director Karolina Žernytė’s theatre production Pirmapradis (Primordial), Kamilė Gudmonaitė’s theatre production Two Koreas, Andrius Bialobžeskis’ theatre production To Valhala and other performances; collaborated with Stalo teatras (Table Theatre); is the composer of the soundtrack for Kamilė Milašiūtė’s short film Mother’s Day – the winner of the Silver Crane Award.
+As a composer, he collaborates intensively with theatre and film makers: he has written music for director Karolina Žernytė’s theatre production Pirmapradis (Primordial), Kamilė Gudmonaitė’s theatre production Two Koreas, Andrius Bialobžeskis’ theatre production To Valhalla and other performances; collaborated with Stalo teatras (Table Theatre); is the composer of the soundtrack for Kamilė Milašiūtė’s short film Mother’s Day – the winner of the Silver Crane Award.
 In 2020, Pranulis was awarded the M.K.Čiurlionis Scholarship by the M.K.Čiurlionis Society and the February 16th Foundation to create the ethno-cosmological sonic action S’Anatomia / Ženklai (S’Anatomia / Signs).

 The musician shared the stage with many Lithuanian and foreign jazz and alternative music stars, including Kenny Wollesen, William Shore, Johnatan Haffner, Jonas Mekas, Juozas Milašius, Dalius Naujokaitis, Nina Guo, Kęstutis Vaiginis and Simonas Šipavičius.

 In addition, he devotes a lot of time to social projects and pedagogical activities; together with his sister, composer Justa Pranulytė, he established a private creative school Muzikalkė.